Per request and window-based alerting

 Logbee Microsoft Teams alert

-Get notified when Google or Bing crawlers encounter an error
+Get notified when Google or Bing crawlers encounter errors

 function(context, callback) {